 All fuels and technologies included in the model are either already commercially available or at a relatively advanced stage of development, so that they have at least reached a prototype size from which enough information about expected performance and costs at scale can be derived.
 Costs for new clean fuels and technologies are expected to fall over time and informed in many cases by learning curve approaches, helping to make a net zero future economically feasible.

-The GEC Model is a data-intensive model covering the whole global energy system.
-Much of the data to calibrate to historical energy supply, transformation and demand, as well as energy prices, is obtained from the IEA’s own databases of energy and economic data.
-Additional data from a wide range of often sector-specific external sources is also used in particular to establish historic size and performance of energy-consuming stocks.
+The GEC Model is a highly data-intensive model covering the whole global energy system.
+Much of the data on historical energy supply, transformation and demand, as well as energy prices, is obtained from the IEA’s own energy and economic databases.
+Additional data from a wide range of often sector-specific external sources is also used, in particular to establish the historical size and performance of energy-consuming stocks.

-The model is each year recalibrated to the latest available data.
-The formal base year is currently 2020, as this is the last year for which a complete picture of energy demand and production is in place.
-However, we have used more recent data wherever available, and we include 2021 and 2022 estimates for energy production and demand.
-Estimates are based on updates of the Global Energy Review reports which relies on a number of sources, including the latest monthly data submissions to the IEA’s Energy Data Centre, other statistical releases from national administrations, and recent market data from the IEA Market Report Series that cover coal, oil, natural gas, renewables and electricity.
+The model is recalibrated annually to the latest available data.
+The formal base year for this year’s projections is 2021, as this is the most recent year for which a full energy balance by country is available.
+However, we have used more recent data wherever available, including 2022 and 2023 estimates for energy production and demand.
+Estimates for the year 2022 are based on the IEA’s CO2 Emissions in 2022 report, in which data was derived from a number of sources including the latest monthly data submissions to the IEA Energy Data Centre, other statistical releases from national administrations and recent market data from the IEA Market Report Series that cover coal, oil, natural gas, renewables and electricity.
 Investment estimates include the year 2022, based on the IEA’s World Energy Investment 2023 report.
 Technology data used in different sectors cover 2022 and estimates for 2023, such as the data in Tracking Clean Energy Progress 2023, the Global Hydrogen Review 2023 and the Global Electric Vehicle Outlook 2023.

-For a summary of selected key data inputs – including macro drivers such as population, economic developments and prices as well as techno-economic inputs such as fossil fuel resources and technology costs – please see the GEC Model key input dataset.
+For a summary of selected key data inputs – including macro drivers such as population, economic developments and prices, as well as techno-economic inputs such as fossil fuel resources and technology costs – please see the GEC Model key input dataset.

 The GEC Model covers the energy developments in the full global energy system up to 2050, with the capacity to extend beyond 2050 for some regions.
 Simulations are carried out on an annual basis, with hourly modelling for the power sector.
-The current version of the model provides results for 26 regions of the globe, of which 12 are individual countries.
+The current version of the model provides results for 29 regions of the world, of which 16 are individual countries.
 Several supply components of the model have further regional disaggregation: the oil and gas supply model has 113 regions and the coal supply model 32 regions.

 A detailed view of IEA's Global Energy and Climate Model

-IEA’s GEC Model offers unparalleled scope and detail on the energy system.
-Its raison d'être is evaluating energy supply and demand, as well as the environmental impacts of energy use and the impacts of policy and technology developments on the energy system.
+The IEA’s GEC Model offers unparalleled scope and detail about the energy system.
+Its essential purpose is evaluating energy supply and demand, as well as the environmental impacts of energy use and the impacts of policy and technology developments on the energy system.
 Through long-term scenario analysis, the model enables analysis of possible futures related to the following main areas:

-- Global and regional energy trends: this includes assessment of energy demand, supply availability and constraints, international trade and energy balances by sector and by fuel.
+- Global and regional energy trends: Assessment of energy demand, supply availability and constraints, international trade and energy balances by sector and by fuel.

 - Environmental impact of energy use: CO2 emissions from fuel combustion are derived from the projections of energy consumption.
-CO2 process emissions are calculated based on the production of industrial materials and CH4 and N2O emissions are assessed for final energy demand as well as for energy transformation.
-Methane from oil and gas operations are assessed through bottom-up estimates and direct emissions measurements (see Methane Tracker ).
-This makes it possible to publish the CO2-equivalend emissions for the entire energy sector.
-Local air pollutants are also estimated linking the GEC Model with the GAINS model of the International Institute for Applied Systems Analysis (IIASA) and the temperature outcomes of modelled scenarios are assessed.
+CO2 process emissions are based on the production of industrial materials and CH4 and N2O emissions are assessed for final energy demand as well as for energy transformation.
+Methane from oil and gas operations are assessed through bottom-up estimates and direct emissions measurements (see the IEA’s Global Methane Tracker 2023).
+Local air pollutants are also estimated linking the GEC Model with the Greenhouse Gas and Air Pollution Interactions and Synergies (GAINS) model of the International Institute for Applied Systems Analysis (IIASA) and the temperature outcomes of modelled scenarios are assessed using the Model for the Assessment of Greenhouse Gas Induced Climate Change (MAGICC).

-- Policy and technology developments: alternative scenarios analyse the impact of a range of policy actions and technological developments on energy demand, supply, trade, investments and emissions can be investigated by comparing between scenarios.
+- Policy and technology developments: the impact of policy actions and technological developments on energy demand, supply, trade, investments and emissions can be investigated by comparing between scenarios.

-Additionally, the GEC Model has multiple detailed features that either underlying or build from analysis of the broader energy trends.
-These include the following:
+Additionally, the GEC Model has multiple detailed features that either underlie or build from the analysis of broader energy trends.
+These include:

-- Technologies: Detailed techno-economic characterisation of clean energy technologies under development (either at prototype or demonstration stage) including different applications in heavy industries, long distance transport and carbon dioxide removal technologies among more than 800 hundred technologies covered.
+- Technologies: Detailed techno-economic characterisation of over 800 clean energy technologies, including those still under development (either at prototype or demonstration stage) for different applications in heavy industries, long-distance transport and carbon dioxide removal technologies.

-- People’s centred: Detailed modelling of behavioural changes, energy sector employment and energy affordability among other implications for citizens.
+- People-centred transitions: Detailed modelling of behavioural changes, energy sector employment, equity outcomes and energy affordability, among other implications for citizens.

-- Infrastructure: Detailed modelling and analysis on enabling energy infrastructure development needs and strategies including: electricity systems, fossil fuels, hydrogen-related fuels distribution and CO2 transport options.
+- Infrastructure: Detailed modelling and analysis on energy infrastructure development needs and strategies including electricity systems, fossil fuels, hydrogen-related fuels distribution and CO2 transport options.

 - Variable renewables potential: Detailed geospatial analysis of variable renewables potentials across the globe and modelling of their impact of exploiting those for hydrogen production.

 - Modern energy access: Comprehensive modelling of the implications and opportunities to provide energy access to all communities.
-This includes access to electricity and clean cooking facilities, and an evaluation of additional energy demand, investments and CO2 emissions due to increased energy access.
+This includes access to electricity and clean cooking facilities and an evaluation of additional energy demand, investments and related greenhouse gas emissions.

-- Material efficiency: Granular modelling of strategies along supply chains to make more efficient use of materials like steel, cement, aluminium, plastics and fertilisers, and their resulting impact on materials demand.
+- Material efficiency: Granular modelling of strategies along supply chains to make the use of materials including steel, cement, aluminium, plastics and fertilisers more efficient.

 The development of the GEC Model benefits from expert review within the IEA and beyond and the IEA works closely with colleagues in the global modelling community.
 For example, the IEA participates in and regularly hosts the International Energy Workshop and regularly interacts with the Integrated Assessment Modelling Consortium.
-The initial Net Zero Emissions by 2050 Scenario was informed by discussions with modelling teams from across the world, including from China, the United States, Japan, the United Kingdom, the European Union and the IPCC.
+The initial Net Zero Emissions by 2050 Scenario in 2021 was informed by discussions with modelling teams from across the world, including from China, the European Union, Japan, the United Kingdom, the United States and the IPCC.

 The IEA also has a long-standing history of working with researchers and modellers around the world as part of its Technology Collaboration Programmes (TCP) network.
 The TCPs support the work of independent, international groups of experts that enable governments and industries from around the world to lead programmes and projects on a wide range of energy technologies and related issues.
-The Energy Technology Systems Analysis (ETSAP) TCP, established in 1977, is among the longest running TCPs.
-Its mission is to support policy makers in improving the evidence base underpinning energy and environmental policy decisions through energy systems modelling tools including the TIMES modelling platform and brings together a unique network of nearly 200 energy modelling teams from approximately seventy countries.
-The ETSAP TCP develops, improves and makes available the TIMES energy systems modelling platform.
+The Energy Technology Systems Analysis Programme (ETSAP) TCP, established in 1977, is among the longest running TCPs.
+The ETSAP TCP supports policy makers in improving the evidence base underpinning energy and environmental policy decisions through energy systems modelling tools including the TIMES modelling platform and brings together a unique network of nearly 200 energy modelling teams from approximately 70 countries.

 IEA’s GEC Model also interacts closely with other internationally recognised models:

-- The IEA uses the Model for the Assessment of Greenhouse Gas Induced Climate Change (MAGICC), developed and maintained by ClimateResource and often used by IPCC for key publications, to inform its analysis on the impact of different greenhouse gases budgets on the average global temperature rise.
+- The IEA uses the MAGICC Model, developed and maintained by ClimateResource and often used by the IPCC for key publications, to inform its analysis of the impact of different greenhouse gases budgets on the average global temperature rise.

-- IEA modelling results are coupled with the Greenhouse Gas - Air Pollution Interactions and Synergies (GAINS) model developed and maintained by International Institute for Applied Systems Analysis (IIASA).
+- IEA modelling results are coupled with the GAINS model developed and maintained by IIASA.
 This allows for detailed analysis on the impact on air pollution of different IEA scenarios.

-- The Open Source Spatial Electrification Tool (OnSSET), a GIS-based optimisation tool developed out of a collaboration among several organisation, is used to inform the IEA’s energy access modelling.
+- The Open Source Spatial Electrification Tool (OnSSET), a GIS-based optimisation tool developed as a result of a collaboration among several organisations, is used to inform the IEA’s energy access modelling.